zowe/docs-site/docs/troubleshoot/verify-fingerprint.md

 If you have an earlier Zowe version you can obtain the script and use it to verify a `ROOT_DIR` for 1.9, 1.10 and 1.11.

-## Verifying a Zowe release 1.12 or later

-1. Navigate to `ROOT_DIR/bin` and execute the script `zowe-verify-authenticity.sh`.

-This script

-## Step 1: Obtain the verify tool
+## Step 1: Obtain the verify tool (Prior to v1.12)

 1. Start a USS terminal session with the z/OS system where Zowe is installed.
 2. Create a new, writable local directory, for example, `/u/username/hash`.
 3. Go to [zowe.org](https://www.zowe.org/).
-4. Depending on the version of Zowe you are using, download the hash code files to your local directory `/u/username/hash`  by using FTP or a similar file-transfer utility.  <!--How to select the hash files?
+4. Select the hash file directory for your release.
+5. Download these files to your local directory `/u/username/hash`  by using FTP or a similar file-transfer utility.  <!--How to select the hash files?
 Will there be a link or button somewhere? -->

-   **v1.12 and later**
    - `HashFiles.class` (binary)
    - `RefRuntimeHash.txt` (text)

-   **Prior v1.12**
-   - `HashFiles.class` (binary)
-   - `RefRuntimeHash.txt` (text)
-   - `zowe-verify-authenticity.sh`
+   - `zowe-verify-authenticity.sh` (text)

 Note that the `RefRuntimeHash.txt` file is specific to a Zowe release.
+Rename it now, to `RefRuntimeHash-v.r.m.txt`, where `v.r.m` is your Zowe release number, e.g. `1.9.0`.

 ## Step 2: Verify your runtime folder

-Now you are ready to verify your runtime folder, for example, `/usr/lpp/zowe/v1.12`, which contains the following files that you can check.
+Now you are ready to verify your `ROOT_DIR` runtime folder, for example, `/usr/lpp/zowe/v1.12`, which contains the following files that you can check by using the `ls` command.

 ```
 /u/username/hash:>ls /usr/lpp/zowe/v1.12
-bin            components     install_log    manifest.json  scripts
+bin            components     fingerprint   install_log    manifest.json  scripts
 ```
+Note that you will not have a `fingerprint` directory in releases prior to v1.12.0.

 1. Change to the runtime directory.
    ```
    cd /usr/lpp/zowe/v1.12
-   scripts/utils/zowe-verify-authenticity.sh /usr/lpp/zowe/v1.12 /u/username/hash
    ```

 2. Run the `zowe-verify-authenticity.sh` script.